All students must meet the Requirements for the Doctor of Philosophy Degree

 Credit hours to be earned in partial fulfilment of the Ph.D. requirements | 75 | |

-Up to 24 credits of graduate-level coursework may be eligible for transfer to meet the credit requirements | ||
+Maximum number of credits of graduate-level coursework may be eligible for transfer to meet the total credit requirements | 24 | |

 Minimum graded course work credits in Agriculture, Landscape, and Environment and closely related disciplines (e.g. botany, chemistry, forestry, microbiology, biochemistry or geology); at least 9 credits must be at the 6000- or 7000-level. | 30 | |

-Remainder in research credits and seminars | Variable | |
+Research credits and seminars to make up 75 credit hours | Variable | |

 Satisfactory participation in department seminars during residency is required.
 Ph.D. students are required to enroll in at least 2 ALE seminar courses (non-graded) during their tenure at UVM. | 2 | |

 Doctoral students must take part in the department's undergraduate teaching program and in outreach activities related to their research efforts.
-They are expected to teach for 2 semesters and conduct outreach for 2 semesters |
+They are expected to teach for 2 semesters and conduct outreach activities in 2 semesters.
+The studies committee will guide the outreach efforts. | ||

 Comprehensive Examination